 Indulge your passion for wine and either chocolate or cheese on a 5-hour tour from Budapest.
 Choose a morning or afternoon tour that starts with chocolate or cheese tastings in the Etyek wine region.
-Visit an artisanal workshop, learn how the chocolate or cheese is produced, and taste ...
+Visit an artisanal workshop, learn how the chocolate or cheese ...

 Have you ever visited Budapest?
 We would love to hear about your experience?